Brigadier General Arthur M. Manigault, 28th Alabama Infantry, CSA

 - January & February: Field and Staff Muster Roll.
 Remarks “In command of the 4 Brigade.”

 - March & April: Field and Staff Muster Roll.
 Absent.
 Remarks “Commanding 4 Brigade Withers Division.”

 - April 18: Inspection Report for Withers’ Division.
 Remarks “Commanding Brigade.”

 - November 30: Wounded severely at the Battle of Franklin.

-- August 10: The United States Federal Census taken in Santee, Georgetown, South Carolina shows Arthur, a planter, and Mary living with their three youngest children: David, 3 years, Stephen, 2 and Mary 4 months old.
-Arthur’s wealth is listed as $4,550 in real estate and only $1,765 in personal estate.
-This is a dramatic drop from the 1860 Federal Census.
+- August 10: The U.S. Federal Census enumerated in Santee, Georgetown, SC showed Arthur, a planter, and Mary living with their three youngest children: David, 3 years, Stephen, 2 and Mary 4 months old.
+Arthur’s wealth was listed as $4,550 in real estate and only $1,765 in personal estate.
+This was a dramatic drop from the 1860 Federal Census.

 - Served as Adjutant and Inspector General for South Carolina.

-- August 17: Arthur Manigault dies of complications from his wound received at Franklin.
-He is buried at Magnolia Cemetery in Charleston, South Carolina.
+- August 17: Arthur Manigault died of complications from his wound received at Franklin.
+He was buried at Magnolia Cemetery in Charleston, SC.